osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 The distributed contract is:

+- Multiple API instances share PostgreSQL as the only source of truth; no API-local run registry is authoritative.
-- The API inserts the `JobRun` and issues `pg_notify` in the same PostgreSQL transaction.
+- The API or Quartz inserts the `JobRun` and issues `pg_notify('replicadb_runs', run_id)` in the same PostgreSQL transaction.
 - The notification payload contains only the durable `JobRun` identifier; never credentials or a complete configuration.
 - Every worker receives the signal, but workers compete to claim work using PostgreSQL row locking.
 - Workers load the job definition and last committed watermark from PostgreSQL.
 - A worker claims one run at a time by default.
 - Worker loss is recovered through leases, heartbeats, and polling of expired or retryable runs.
+- A worker profile exposes no public API, frontend, Spring Security session, or Quartz scheduler.
+It starts only the shared repositories, dispatch coordinator, execution service, and core engine.
+- The `api` profile uses Quartz JDBC clustering so multiple API instances do not create duplicate schedule firings.
 - Duplicate notifications and duplicate polling must be safe under the claim, sink idempotency, and watermark commit rules.
 - The API reads status only from PostgreSQL.